 By reducing tax barriers, tax treaties support and encourage international trade and investment.
 They are therefore beneficial for the Canadian economy and Canadian businesses.

 By providing for the effective exchange of tax information, tax treaties and TIEAs assist the Canada Revenue Agency in combating international tax evasion.
-In this regard, tax treaties and TIEAs are beneficial for all Canadians, as they ensure that every taxpayer pays their fair share of taxes.
+In this regard, tax treaties and TIEAs are beneficial for all Canadians, as they support efforts to ensure that every taxpayer pays their fair share of taxes.

 - A new tax treaty with Colombia and a protocol with Singapore have come into force.